The 10 Most Important Recruitment Metrics To Track In 2023

 Minimal applications may indicate low demand or interest due to a poorly written job description or lackluster offering.

-This metric is a great way for HR leaders to see the level of exposure their recruiters are able to achieve for their job postings.
+This recruitment metric is a great way for HR leaders to see the level of exposure their recruiters are able to achieve for their job postings.

 Using a Talent Intelligence Platform to Track Recruitment Metrics